jamieshorten/CV/CV.md

 ## Career

+### _November 2019 to Present_ - **Spencer Stuart International, Dublin, Ireland** - Senior Software Engineer

+- Implemented a system to batch and control the parallel importing of external data into the company's search platform.
+- Assisted in the development of an system for importing external data into the company's search platform

-### July 2019 to Present - Veritas Technologies LLC Dublin, Ireland - Senior Software Engineer: EV.Cloud
+### _July 2019 to October 2019_ - **Veritas Technologies LLC Dublin, Ireland** - Senior Software Engineer: EV.Cloud

 - Delivered parser based validation - using PEG.js - of search terms and queries which allows validation in real time based on semantic understanding of the query.
 - Provided Deployment assistance.